webmapper/cartiqo-documentation/README.md

 #### `water` (polygon)

 **`water`** contains all water area polygons like oceans, sea, lakes and rivers.
-On lower zoom levels it contains all oceans from the Natural Earth dataset.
+On lower zoom levels it contains all oceans from the Natural Earth data set.
 At higher zoom levels it contains all water bodies from The Netherlands.
 Including the Wadden.

 ##### Fields